duncanjbrown/Archetype/README.md

 Archetype
 =========

-An object-oriented WordPress development framework.
+An object-oriented WordPress development framework in progress.
 Documentation to follow.